jmoggridge/ottawabeaches/README.md

 ## About

 **The goal of the project is to create a *forecast for beach swimming***: a tool that predicts whether fecal indicator bacteria (FIB, ie. *E. coli*) abundance will be in excess of safety thresholds in real-time and into the future.

-I plan to generate forecast predictions for each beach during summer 2020 to assess the model accuracy.
-If the project is successful, the dashboard could serve as a template for jurisdictions to apply to their data for similar goals.
 The motivation for this project is curiosity; I am not affiliated with the city or being compensated by anyone for this work.
 I am currently a grad student in Bioinformatics; this side project provides an avenue for me to learn and apply statistics, coding, and science communication skills with real-world datasets, a tangible goal, and potential benefits for people in my hometown.

 I plan on **modelling & forecasting for E. coli abundance during the 2020 season** based on environmental factors, location, previous day's count, etc. Predictions will be evaluated against the accuracy of the current persistence model for testing.
 If a predictive model is shown to be useful, I hope to publish the results and work in collaboration with the city to integrate modelling into their beach water monitoring system.